MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 MK: [Laughs]
 {: .interviewee }

 AW: No, it’s cool though.
 But you know, I think in New York or Boston there seems to be more of--maybe it’s just the concentration of cities.
-LA, you know, has the [Baked Potato](https://en.wikipedia.org/wiki/The_Baked_Potato).
+LA, you know, has the [Baked Potato&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/The_Baked_Potato).
 I guess the other side of that is really that now you go to the issue of musicians and artists creating and how do they support themselves?
 And then that opportunities become--well, you have to be very creative about this, and <span class="important">if live performance is the only thing that’s gonna really do it, that’s an issue.
 But yet, we still do.</span> I mean, people still create stuff no matter what.
 They’re driven to it.
 {: .interviewer }

 MK: Yeah.